hyperledger/iroha-2-docs/src/api/config/block-sync-params.md

 - **Type:** String or Number, [Duration](glossary#type-duration)
 - **Default:** 10 seconds

-The period of time to wait between sending requests for the latest block.
+The time interval between requests to peers for the most recent block.

+**Example:**

 ```toml
 [block_sync]